 Decision making authority also links directly to employee engagement and motivation.
 When an employee is clear on what decisions they are held accountable for, they experience the necessary autonomy they need to initiate where they are expected.

 If your organization has dipped a toe in the notion of “engagement” and taken the time to learn about Strengthsfinders, the notion that people perform their best when doing work that plays to their strengths, you can start to analyze the work demanded from a specific role in terms of the strengths that are best suited for that role and would be most successful.
 This extra step can work to ensure you’ve got the “right people in the right seat” on your proverbial bus.

 Now Start the Conversation

-So now you have the seven critical aspects of a complete and useful working job description – an example provided by the Growth Curve Institute, experts is helping you build sustainability for your growing business.
+So, now you have the seven critical aspects of a complete and useful working job description that what help you build a foundation for accountability – an example provided by the Growth Curve Institute, experts in helping you build sustainability for your growing business.
 This sets the baseline for performance expectation.
 Now you must master the conversation itself.
-Managers who can capably identify performance issues, frame them up at the beginning of a conversation designed to hold a direct report accountable while simultaneously building respect and creating openness is where everyday accountability building and maintenance happens, in real time, everyday.
+Managers need to be able to identify performance issues and frame them up at the beginning of a conversation designed to hold a direct report accountable while simultaneously building respect and creating openness in order to begin accountability building and maintenance, in real time, every day.

 The MashUP Resources

 Dov Seidman argues that the last era of management was about how much performance we could extract from people and that the next is all about how much humanity we can inspire.

 Based on a 40-year study of human strengths, Gallup created a language of the 34 most common talents and developed the Clifton StrengthsFinder assessment to help people discover and describe these talents.
 In 2001, the initial version of this assessment was included with the bestselling management book Now, Discover Your Strengths.
 The discussion quickly moved beyond the management audience of this book.
 The goal was to start a global conversation about what’s right with people.
 It appears that the world was ready to have this conversation.